zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 Within the unzip-folder (the user must unzip the folder to use the script) the *readme.md* file contains the useful instructions to correctly use the script in Metashape.

+.. admonition:: Remember

+ When textures are created outside Blender and may later be re-imported and modified within Blender, it is recommended to save them as *.png* instead of *.jpg* to avoid texture data loss.
+ While this approach may increase file size (in terms of data storage), it will help preserve the quality and prevent information loss.

 .. _LODgenerator:

 LOD generator